ShiroTohu/config/README.md

 # Config

+> [!WARNING]
+> This is still in the works so everything is a little all over the place.

 ## Dual Boot Configuration
 Generally aesthecially speaking I want the GRUB bootloader to be the main bootloader instead of the prebuilt windows one.
 Though, it isn't a big deal If it's not possible.